Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Exponential recurrence to singular subspace

-Our strategy is in principle the same as that of previous section.
-The key ingredient is Lemma \ref{lem;new eq} which is a varaint of Lemma \ref{lem;basic ineq}.
-The following lemma is a preparation for the proof of Lemma \ref{lem;new eq}.
+The value of $\beta$ on $X\setminus NX_{l_0}$ will not play an important role in the proof, since we will consider the first return cocycle to $X_{l_0}$.
+Our strategy is in principle the same as that of the previous section.
+The key ingredient is Lemma \ref{lem;new eq} which is a variant of Lemma \ref{lem;basic ineq}.